This post may contain sponsored or affiliate links.

 Unsurprisingly, the first thing we bought after moving to Paris was a shopping buggy.
 The open market in the 16th Arrondissement is very close to my daughter’s school, so every Wednesday you’ll find me and my little orange chariot on Avenue du President Wilson in search of the best seasonal produce for our kitchen.

 In France, it’s required for all produce labels to list the item’s origins.
-This rule makes it easy to find local produce – if you see a sign or sticker indicating “Ile-de-France” or the zip code of one of the surrounding areas (starting with either 77, 78, 91, 93, 94, or 95), you know it’s coming from around Paris and you’re supporting a local business.
+This rule makes it easy to find local produce — if you see a sign or sticker indicating “Ile-de-France” or the zip code of one of the surrounding areas (starting with either 77, 78, 91, 93, 94, or 95), you know it’s coming from around Paris and you’re supporting a local business.
 When you’re not busy trying all the best restaurants in Paris, you can even order weekly or monthly panier, or basket, of fresh produce directly from vendors if you’re able to commit to spending (and eating) a certain amount of fruit and veg on the regular.
 Every day of the week there’s an open market happening in a different part of Paris.
-You can find them all listed on the city’s official website, or Urbansider’s selection of the 5 Best Food Markets in Paris here.
+You can find them all listed on the city’s official website, or in our selection of the five best food markets in Paris.

 Wondering where to stay while in the City of Light?
 Discover some of the Best Hotels in Paris.

 While the various food markets that pop up around town are great for finding fresh, local fare, it can be tough to remember which ones are open when and where.
 If you’re short on time in Paris but would still like to enjoy some authentic food shopping, I recommend making your way to one of the permanent market streets in the city instead.
 Since it’s so hard to pick a favorite, I’m listing my top five Paris food market streets based on my walking route through the streets of Paris.